 The growth of Lean PPM is part a reaction to traditional overly complex ways of managing project portfolios and part due to the increasing use of agile delivery techniques.

-The drivers to adopt Lean PPM?
+Why adopt Lean PPM?

 Organizations know that innovation is king and the ability to adapt quickly to changing business demands is imperative to be successful